CampbellJGilpin/MovieLogger/README.md

 - **Movies**: A film entry in the database, containing title, description, release date, and genre.
 Users interact with movies by logging, rating, reviewing, or favouriting them.

 - **Reviews**: A written user review that is associated with a viewing.
+There is one review per viewing, and a new review would require a new and unique viewing to be logged.

 - **Ratings**: A numerical score (e.g., 1–10) that a user assigns to a movie they've logged.
 This is associated with a viewing.